 Field trips are offered at Moore Road Farm, located at 8407 Moore Road, Indianapolis, IN 46278.
 The STEM Connection’s 30-acre outdoor education site is located conveniently on the northwest side of Indianapolis.
 The ecosystems represented on the farm are representative of Indiana.
 The farm provides visitors an opportunity to connect with a deciduous forest, fields of crops, an urban garden, and Eagle Creek, a water source for part of Indianapolis.

-Field trips are offered on most Wednesdays and Fridays in June, July, and early August.
+Field trips are offered on most Wednesdays and Fridays in June and July.
 Trips to our outdoor education site generally last three hours without a lunch break or about three and a half hours to allow time for a picnic lunch.
 All field trips begin at 10:00 a.m unless otherwise planned.

 3 hour trip (no lunch break): $320 for up to 40 students; additional students are $8/each.